 Final Thoughts

-Poor cyber hygiene can lead to data loss, data corruption or alteration, unauthorized access, and significant financial losses.
-After cleaning up your database, it’s essential to maintain its consistency by establishing clear rules for data entry and ongoing maintenance, and ensuring they are consistently followed.
-Regularly reviewing access permissions, updating software, and educating employees can help maintain a secure environment.
-Consistency in cyber hygiene practices is key to minimizing risk and ensuring long-term data integrity and system reliability.
+Poor cyber hygiene can result in data loss, corruption, unauthorized access, and substantial financial losses.
+After cleaning up your database, it is essential to maintain its integrity by establishing clear rules for data entry and ongoing maintenance, and ensuring these rules are consistently followed.